Mark618/Mark618/README.md

 - 👋 Hi, I’m @Mark618
 - 👀 I’m interested in data analytic and how to apply machine learning technique to solve business problem
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : email me on yeanmark@gmail.com

 <!---